amingilani/minimal-mistakes/_posts/2016-02-23-why-i-love-being-an-entrepreneur.markdown

 I received a lot of criticism for my last post, more than any post midnight Monday night (or was it Tuesday morning) rant should have.
 But the tweets above were exactly what I was hoping for.
 And I couldn't be happier.
-Don't be an entpreneur, unless you're just that dedicated.
+Don't be an entrepreneur, unless you're just that dedicated.

 ## An Entrepreneur

 <blockquote>There are four factors of production: land, labor, capital and
-entrepreneurship. -- every textbook ever</blockquote>
+entrepreneurship. &mdash; every textbook ever</blockquote>
 <blockquote>An entrepreneur brings all factors of production together to product
-output. -- also every textbook ever</blockquote>
+output. &mdash; also every textbook ever</blockquote>

 An entrepreneur is nothing more than an additional factor of production.
 Your job is the same as the others: making output.
 Output can be your service,